anoma/nspec/docs/tutorial/engines/template/engine_environment_descr.md

     everything is defined.

 21. This section is free form, _except_ for the datatype definition and an example in Juvix at the end.
+The datatype definition is as in the following
+    example:

+    --8<-- "./docs/node_architecture/engines/x_environment.juvix.md:TemplateEnvironment"

 <!-- footnotes -->